Jafar-ibrahim/CinemaApp/README.md

 ## Security

 Authentication and authorization in the CinemaApp are implemented using JSON Web Tokens (JWT).
 Access to certain endpoints is restricted based on user roles (`ROLE_USER`, `ROLE_ADMIN`).
-Be sure to configure the appropriate security settings in your Spring Boot application.

-## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/CinemaApp.git`
-2. Build and run the application: `./mvnw spring-boot:run`
-3. Access the application at `http://localhost:8080`

-## Contributions

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.